Article

 The essential first step towards fabrication of the two-layer cortical tissue was the generation of layer-specific cerebral cortical progenitor cells from human induced pluripotent stem cells which have the potential to generate cell types that make up all human tissues.
 The cerebral cortical tissue with a two-layer organization was formed using the 3D droplet printing technique, which enables the production of structurally defined tissues composed of cells and extracellular matrix.
 The authors explained that they used progenitors instead of mature neurons because progenitors were less sensitive to the dissociation procedure from 2D cultures than mature neurons and were compact for printing.

 Deep-layer cortical neurons, the early product of cortical neurogenesis, were first fabricated from deep-layer neural progenitors.
-This deep-layer cortical tissue was sectioned and immunostained to reveal its tissue structure and cellular composition, which were subsequently visualized with neural markers.
+This deep-layer cortical tissue was sectioned and immunostained to examine its tissue structure and cellular composition, which were subsequently visualized with neural markers.

 The printed tissues were then implanted in ex vivo lesioned mice brain slices to assess the capacity of 3D-printed cerebral cortical tissue for tissue repair.
 Over a week, the cellular morphology, structural integration, and calcium (Ca2+) ion activity were monitored.
 Implantation of printed cortical tissues into ex vivo mouse brain explants resulted in substantial structural implant-host integration across the tissue boundaries.
 Confocal fluorescence imaging confirmed neuronal process outgrowth and migration of neurons from the implant towards the host, showing the integration of printed tissues into the brain explant.
 Individual neurons migrated across the implant-host boundary, and cells of the brain slices were 86 % viable five days after implantation.